-- The content is already at its initial repository location prior to import, as it will be not be moved during the import.
+- The content is already at its initial repository location prior to import, and it will be not be moved during the import.

 - The in-place content must be within the tree structure of a registered content store, as